-FluSI: A NOVEL PARALLEL SIMULATION TOOL FOR FLAPPING INSECT FLIGHT USING A FOURIER METHOD WITH VOLUME PENALIZATION\
+FLUSI: A NOVEL PARALLEL SIMULATION TOOL FOR FLAPPING INSECT FLIGHT USING A FOURIER METHOD WITH VOLUME PENALIZATION[¶]

-THOMAS ENGELS, DMITRY KOLOMENSKIY, KAI SCHNEIDER, AND JÖRN SESTERHENN¶
+THOMAS ENGELS† DMITRY KOLOMENSKIY KAI SCHNEIDER AND JÖRN SESTERHENN †

 Abstract.
-We introduce FluSI, a fully parallel open source software package for pseudospectral simulations of three-dimensional flapping flight in viscous flows.
-It is freely available for noncommercial use from GitHub (https://github.com/pseudospectators/FLUSI).
+FluSI, a fully parallel open source software for pseudo-spectral simulations of threedimensional flapping flight in viscous flows, is presented.
+It is freely available for non-commercial use under https://github.com/pseudospectators/FLUSI.
 The computational framework runs on high performance computers with distributed memory architectures.
-The discretization of the three-dimensional incompressible Navier-Stokes equations is based on a Fourier pseudospectral method with adaptive time stepping.
-The complex time varying geometry of insects with rigid flapping wings is handled using the volume penalization method.
-The modules characterizing the insect geometry, flight mechanics, and wing kinematics are described.
+The discretization of the threedimensional incompressible Navier-Stokes equations is based on a Fourier pseudo-spectral method with adaptive time stepping.
+The complex time varying geometry of insects with rigid flapping wings is handled with the volume penalization method.
+The modules characterizing the insect geometry, the flight mechanics and the wing kinematics are described.
 Validation tests for different benchmarks illustrate the efficiency and precision of the approach.
-Finally, computations for a model insect in the turbulent regime demonstrate the versatility of the software.
+Finally, computations of a model insect in the turbulent regime demonstrate the versatility of the software.

-Key words. pseudospectral method, volume penalization, flapping insect flight
+Key words.
+Pseudo-spectral method, volume penalization; flapping insect flight